sideralis/air/readme.txt

 					Start a task to capture data from SDS011
 					Start a task to scan wifi networks

+user/user_mqtt.c:	To send mqtt messages to our server

 user/user_pages.c:	Each function handles a web page for a given protocol (GET, POST or both)

 user/user_queue.c:	To create queues which are used for inter tasks communication